Our SEND (Special Educational Needs and Disabilities) offer at Batchwood School

 How is extra support allocated to students?

 Use of Data in Identification: Batchwood School recognises the benefit of early identification and making effective provision improves the long-term outcomes for the child or young person.
-Students will be assessed on entry for reading, spelling, writing and numeracy; account will be taken of any KS2 data available from Primary Feeder Schools.
-Students that are identified as being below age related national expectations will receive additional support to close the gap.
+Students will be assessed on entry for reading, spelling, writing and numeracy; Batchwood will take into account any KS2 (Key Stage 2) data available from Primary Feeder Schools.
+Students that are identified as being below age related national expectations will receive additional support to support them to make swift progress.
 Progress will be closely monitored.
-Where students are unable to close the gap within the natural cycle of the support programme, or are exceptionally low on entry to the School, they will be assessed by the SENCO and his team.
-In year 9, all students participate in the Access arrangements assessment process in order to provide them with appropriate support in their public exams in Key Stage 4.
+When students are unable to close the gap within the natural cycle of the support programme, or are exceptionally low on entry to the School, they will receive further support through the interventions officer.
+In year 9, all students participate in the access arrangements assessment process in order to provide them with appropriate support in their public exams in Key Stage 4.

 How are the staff at Batchwood School helped to work with SEND students and what training do they have?